ooni/jafar/README.md

 the argument is an `ip`, then packets having that IP as destination are dropped.
 Otherwise, we drop packets containing `<string>`.

-The `iptables-rst <value>` rule is similar except that it sends a RST segment to forcibly terminate a specifc flow.
+The `-iptables-rst <value>` flag is similar except that it sends a RST segment to forcibly terminate a specifc flow.

+The `-iptables-route-dns-to <address>` flag is active by default and redirects any DNS traffic not run by root to the resolver model, so that we can have a chance of applying censorship policies.

 ## module: resolver